-Co onfigure By performing these tasks 6.
-SteelHead appliance authorization Go to the Riverbed Cloud Portal and grant service to the newly configured SteelHead appliance.
-7. Enable the SaaS application on both the Riverbed Cloud Portal and the SteelHead SaaS appliance Go to the Riverbed Cloud Portal > SaaS Platforms page and enable Acceleration Service for the SaaS application you want to optimized.
-In the SteelHead SaaS appliance's management console, go to Optimization > Cloud Accelerator and enable Acceleration Service for the SaaS application you want to optimize.
+- Go to the Riverbed Cloud Portal > SaaS Platforms page and enable Acceleration Service for the SaaS application you want to optimized. - □ In the SteelHead SaaS appliance's management console, go to Optimization > Cloud Accelerator and enable Acceleration Service for the SaaS application you want to optimize.

-CHAPTER 3 Using the Riverbed Cloud Portal
+Using the Riverbed Cloud Portal

 The Riverbed Cloud Portal enables you to manage your SteelHead SaaS subscriptions through a web interface.
 This chapter describes how to navigate the Riverbed Cloud Portal.
-It includes the following sections:
+It includes these sections:

-- "Obtaining a Riverbed Cloud Portal Account" on page 23 - "Logging In to and Out of the Riverbed Cloud Portal" on page 24 - "Managing Your Portal Account" on page 24 - "Viewing Your Service Summary" on page 27 - "Viewing the Appliance Registration Key" on page 28 - "Viewing SteelHead Service Status" on page 28 - "Viewing Secure Peering Certificates" on page 29 - "Viewing Licenses, Available SaaS Platforms, and Proxy Certificates" on page 29 - "Viewing Cloud Accelerator Statistics" on page 30
+- "Obtaining a Riverbed Cloud Portal Account" on page 23 - "Logging in to and out of the Riverbed Cloud Portal" on page 23 - "Managing your portal account" on page 24 - "Viewing your service summary" on page 27 - "Viewing the appliance registration key" on page 28 - "Viewing SteelHead service status" on page 28 - "Viewing secure peering certificates" on page 28 - "Viewing licenses, available SaaS Platforms, and proxy certificates" on page 29 - "Viewing Cloud Accelerator statistics" on page 29